 You may qualify for monthly Alabama disability benefits from one of these two federal programs:

-They screen applicants using the exact same medical criteria, and the Social Security Administration (SSA) manages both programs.
+They screen people who apply for both benefits using the exact same medical requirements.
+Plus, the Social Security Administration (SSA) manages both programs.
 However, the similarities between these programs end there.
 To make things easier, you can use one form to apply for Alabama disability through both programs.
 Just check one box, and the SSA will screen your application for both programs at the same time!
 It’s important to remember that most people only qualify for SSDI or SSI, not both.
-Only widowed spouses or dependent children/parents can typically draw benefits off two different work records at once.
+Only widowed spouses, dependent children, or parents can draw benefits off two different work records at once.

 Social Security Disability Insurance (SSDI): How to Apply, Qualify & Average Monthly Payments

 The first program, SSDI, is a federal disability insurance program funded through your Social Security payroll taxes.
 (These are also commonly referred to as FICA taxes.)
 For this reason, the SSDI program only pays Alabama disability to Americans aged 18-66.
 Below, we’ll answer the most asked questions about SSDI so you’ll know what to expect.

 1. Who’s Eligible to Apply for SSDI Benefits?